szmania/SH3_Dynamic_Campaign/README.md

 ![alt text](http://hostedgames.yolasite.com/resources/1b.jpg.opt860x656o0%2C0s860x656.jpg "SH3DC")

-SH3 Dynamic Campaign gives *Silent Hunter III* a truly dynamic campaign.
+**_SH3 Dynamic Campaign_** gives *Silent Hunter III* a truly dynamic campaign.
 This essentially means that when ships are sunk they will no longer appear within the campaign during that patrol or subsequent patrols.
-Whether that ship is renowned capital ship or just a generic tranker the sunken ship will no longer appear within *Silent Hunter III* within that specific career, even on subsequent patrols.
-SH3 Dynamic Campaign is career specific, so each career has its own unique ship sinking/removals from the campaign layer.
-Don't worry, the stock/original campaign files are restored after SH3 Dynamic Campaign is closed.
-SH3 Dynamic Campaign also has an uninstall function.
+Whether that ship is renowned capital ship or just a generic tranker the sunken ship will no longer appear within *Silent Hunter III* within that specific career, even on subsequent patrols. *SH3 Dynamic Campaign* is career specific, so each career has its own unique ship sinking/removals from the campaign layer.
+Don't worry, the stock/original campaign files are restored after *SH3 Dynamic Campaign* is exited. *SH3 Dynamic Campaign* also has an uninstall function.